blasterprivate/lmstudio-webui/README.md

 # lmstudio-webui
-- this is experimental webui-chat alternative for myself and felt i should share it
+- this is experimental webui-chat alternative works with lm Studio

 ![Alt text](screenshots/screen1.png)
 ---